Skip to content

 Lightweight ARB

 Not every decision needs a formal ARB session.
-Establish clear criteria for what qualifies as an ARB-level decision (new patterns, cross-domain impact, vendor selection) versus what can be decided by the tech lead within existing standards.
+Define clear criteria for what qualifies (new patterns, cross-domain impact, vendor selection) versus what the tech lead can decide within existing standards.
 Over-governing slows delivery; under-governing causes drift.

 What Does NOT Need ARB Approval